ArnaudCassan/microlensing/README.md

 License
 -------

-This software is licensed under the Apache 2.0 license.
+This software is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 <!-- Commentaire  -->